dwt/home-servers/docs/bringing-up-a-new-pi.md

 1. Connect to the new pi via ethernet
 1. Enable internet connecition sharing
-1. Monitor ARP for the new pi to show up `arp -ni bridge100 -la` or `bin/raspi-ip`
+1. Monitor ARP for the new pi to show up `arp -ni bridge100 -la` or `bin/raspi-ip`.
+This took me a few minutes to show up.s
 1. Login via bin/insecure-ssh dwt@$IP
 1. Copy down the ssh keys and add generate a new age key from them and reencrypt the secrets to that thing (see [sops.md](sops.md))
 1. Add key for ip to local config so `bin/switch $HOST $IP` works.